What is an MRI scan?

 We have multiple locations available for MRI scans throughout New Zealand;

-Please select your location belowon the right to contact us
+Please select your location to contact us

 Before your Examination